nomoral/macroman/README.md

 Files are compiled on the fly by the development server.

-Please note that I did macroman as a tool for another personal project and it still needs work before you can use it without expaning the code.
+Please note that I did macroman as a tool for another personal project and it still needs work before you can use it without expanding the code.